Polarisoo/Polarisoo.github.io/_posts/2020-09-29-welcome-to-not-pure-poole.md

 ---
 layout: post
-title: Welcome to Not Pure Poole
+title: example
 date: 2020-09-29 23:18 +0800
 last_modified_at: 2020-10-01 01:08:25 +0800
 tags: [jekyll theme, jekyll, tutorial]
 toc:  true
-lessons:
-  - "the-origin"  # 短横线格式，英文引号
-  - "advanced"

 categories: [博客搭建, Jekyll]
 ---
-Welcome to **Not Pure Poole**!
 This is an example post to show the layout.
 {: .message }

 First, do you notice the TOC on the right side?
 Try to scroll down to read this post, you'll find that the TOC is always sticky in the viewport.